GSE Instructor Handbook: Preparing to Teach

 Guidelines for Preparing a Syllabus

-Follow existing syllabi.
+Follow the approved syllabus.
 Your course is part of a larger, well-designed program.
-For most courses, a syllabus has been developed by program faculty with course objectives that are linked to program objectives and competencies.
+Program faculty developed the syllabus with course objectives linked to program objectives and competencies.
 It is important that you address these objectives in your course.
-While every instructor has some freedom to choose the methods of instruction and evaluation, it is important that your course follow the purpose stated in the PSU Bulletin and covers content tied to important program goals.
+While every instructor has some freedom to choose the methods of instruction and assessment, it is critical that your course follow the approved course syllabus to address content tied to program goals.
 Substantive course changes require a formal approval process.

 If your course is an experimental or professional development course, discuss the objectives with your department chair, program director, or Continuing Education programmer.